hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

 The response to deploy and invoke requests is either a message containing a confirmation of successful execution or an error, containing a reason for the failure.
+The response to a deployment request also contains the assigned chaincode name, which is to be used in subsequent invocation and query transactions.
 The response to a query request depends on the chaincode implementation.

 An example of a valid ChaincodeSpec message is shown below.
 The 'path' parameter specifies the location of the chaincode in the filesystem.
 Eventually, we imagine that the 'path' will represent a location on GitHub.